A topic from the subject of Literature Review in Chemistry.

 Conclusion

 Synthetic biology is a powerful new technology with the potential to solve many of the world's most pressing challenges.
-However, it is important to use this technology responsibly and to ensure that it is used for the benefit of all humanity.
+However, it is important to use this technology responsibly and ethically, and to ensure that it is used for the benefit of all humanity.
+Addressing ethical considerations and potential risks is crucial for the responsible development and application of synthetic biology.

 Synthetic Biology and its Applications